 I’d also recommend a centre stand or a good rear wheel stand to keep it upright.
 Something about doing work like this with the motorbike leaned over and supported only on its kickstand makes me nervous.

-Start the bike and run it for a few minutes so the oil heats up a bit (say to 60 degrees C).
+Start the bike and run it for a few minutes so the oil heats up a bit (say to 60 degrees C/140 F).
 This will help it drain.

-4. Disconnect your clutch cable from your clutch lever.
+3. Disconnect the clutch cable from your clutch lever.

 Then, once tension is released, disconnect the cable from the clutch cover.
 (I found out during this process that this Ducati does not have a hydraulic clutch!)